finekite/SOLID_Principals/README.md

 Classes, methods, properties etc. should be open to extension but not modification.
 Code in a way that you can add new behaviour without changing code.
 The way I understand it is with a house analogy.
 If you need to fix a bad pipe in your house you should not take apart your house just to fix the pipe.
 Also, if you follow SRP then you're most likely to follow the open/closed principle as well

 Example - Problem

+This class needs to determine the input type of a text so it can parse it correctly.
+There are different ways to parse it depending on what kind of text it is.
+Also, each text has its own set of rules with multiple if conditions.
+If we need to make a change to this class it gets very complicated and bugs can be introduced.
 ```csharp
         public void ParseText(string line)
         {